Brass

 Wine Programming as a Competitive Differentiator in Midtown South

 New York's fine dining scene has increasingly stratified around wine programs as a point of distinction.
-At the very leading of the market, addresses like Masa operate with sake and Japanese whisky lists that reflect the cuisine's cultural grounding, while French-leaning rooms build cellar depth around Burgundy and Bordeaux.
+At the very best of the market, addresses like Masa operate with sake and Japanese whisky lists that reflect the cuisine's cultural grounding, while French-leaning rooms build cellar depth around Burgundy and Bordeaux.
 The White Star designation at Brass signals a program that has passed editorial review for seriousness, placing it alongside other recognised New York addresses rather than in the undifferentiated middle of the market.

 For diners whose decision-making process begins with the wine list rather than the menu, this credential carries practical weight.
 The Star Wine List platform specifically evaluates wine presentation, list depth, and by-the-glass range, among other criteria, so the White Star functions as a proxy for a level of investment in the cellar that goes beyond a standard restaurant offering.
 In NoMad's competitive context, where tables like Saga and César each occupy distinct positions in the neighbourhood's dining hierarchy, this kind of third-party validation matters.